CJMenart/MetadataRepresentationProject/axioms.md

 ![schema-diagram](schema-diagrams/Scenario.png)

 ### Axioms
-* Scenario SubClassOf hasEnviornment exactly 1 Environment "A scenario has exactly one Environment"
+* Scenario SubClassOf hasEnviornment exactly 1 Environment
+	"A scenario has exactly one Environment"
-* Environment SubClassOf hasTemperature at most 1 Temperature "An environment has up one Temperature."
+* Environment SubClassOf hasTemperature at most 1 Temperature
+	"An environment has up one Temperature."
 * Scenario SubClassOf containsLane min 1 Lane
-	"A Scenario containsLane at least one Lane."
+	"A Scenario contains at least one Lane."
-* PhysicalThing SubClassOf inverse hasThing exactly 1 Scenario "Every physical thing is pointed to by exactly one Scenario via hasThing."
+* PhysicalThing SubClassOf inverse hasThing exactly 1 Scenario
+	"Every physical thing is within exactly one Scenario."
-* Scenario SubClassOf hasIntersection min 1 Intersection "A Scenario has atleast one intersection"
+* Scenario SubClassOf hasIntersection min 1 Intersection
+	"A Scenario has at least one intersection"
 * Scenario SubClassOf aboutCar exactly 1 Self
-	"A Scenario has exactly one Self"
+	"A Scenario has exactly one Self corresponding to the user's vehicle"
 * Temperature SubClassOf hasValue some xsd:integer
-	"A Temperature has an integer value"
+	"A Temperature is represented as an integer value"

 ## Lanes
 ![schema-diagram](schema-diagrams/Lane.png)

 ### Axioms
 * Lane SubClassOf directLeftOf max 1 Lane
-	"A Lane can be directLeftOf at most one other Lane."
+	"A Lane can be directly left of at most one other Lane."
 * Lane SubClassOf directRightOf max 1 Lane
-	"A Lane can be directRightOf at most one other Lane."
+	"A Lane can be directly right of at most one other Lane."
 * directLeftOf inverse of directRightOf
-	"If one Lane is directLeftOf another Lane, that lane is directRightOf the first Lane."
+	"If one Lane is directly left of another Lane, the second lane is directly right of the first Lane."
 * Lane SubClassOf visiblyEndsAt max 1 Distance
-	"A Lane has at most one visiblyEndsAt relationship with a Distance."
+	"A Lane has at most one Distance away where it visibly ends."
 * Road SubClassOf inverse inRoad min 1 Lane
-	"A Road has atleast one lane"
+	"A Road has at least one Lane"
 * Lane SubClassOf touchesIntersection min 1 TouchingIntersection
-* Lane SubClassOf touchesIntersection max 2 TouchingIntersection "A lane always touches one or two TouchingIntersections."
+* Lane SubClassOf touchesIntersection max 2 TouchingIntersection
+	"A Lane always touches one or two Intersections."
-* Lane SubClassOf inRoad max 1 Road
+* Lane SubClassOf inRoad exactly 1 Road
-	"Every Lane is in at most one Road"  (could this be exactly 1?)
+	"Every Lane is in exactly one Road"
 * Distance SubClassOf hasValue some xsd:float
-	"A Distance is defined by a floating-point value."
+	"A Distance is represented by a floating-point value."

 ### Rules
 * "All lanes that touch the same interesection and are inRoad of same road have the same cardinality"